Maadi, Egypt

 If you are thinking about moving to Maadi, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

-"The cost of housing in Maadi varies depending on the size, condition, and location of the property, but in general, it is higher than the average for Cairo as a whole," said one expat who made the move to Maadi.
+"The cost of housing in Maadi varies depending on the size, condition, and location of the property, but in general, it is higher than the average for Cairo as a whole," wrote one member in Maadi.

 How do I meet people in Maadi?